 The aim of geotechnical certification

 The aim of this is to ensure, as far as reasonably practicable, that geotechnical assets are safe and serviceable in use and fit for their intended function.
-The geotechnical certification procedures are detailed in HD 22 Managing Geotechnical Risk, Design Manual for Roads and Bridges (DMRB) Volume 4.
+The geotechnical certification procedures are detailed in CD622 Managing Geotechnical Risk, Design Manual for Roads and Bridges (DMRB).

 The procedures apply to geotechnical assets associated with developments proposed for adoption or which may affect public roads.
-All private developments proposed for adoption require the geotechnical certificate accompaning the geotechnical feedback report to incorporate a construction compliance element.
+All proposals proposed for adoption, require the geotechnical certificate which accompany’s the Geotechnical Feedback Report to also incorporate the construction compliance element.

 When geotechnical certification is required

-Where appropriate, Geotechnical Certification in accordance with DMRB Vol 4 HD 22/02 Managing Geotechnical Risk is required before construction commences.
+Where appropriate, Geotechnical Certification in accordance with DMRB CD622 Managing Geotechnical Risk is required before construction commences.

 Information on managing geotechnical risk is available on the following DfI page:

-Template copies of the Geotechnical Certificate version 4, the Geotechnical Construction Compliance Certificate and the Highway Structure Summary Information Sheet are available on the following page:
+Template copies of the Geotechnical Certificate, the Geotechnical Construction Compliance Certificate and the Highway Structure Summary Information Sheet are available on the following page and must be used: